ZukAd14/CRUD-App/README.md

 # CRUD Blog Application

-The CRUD Blog Application with Categories is a dynamic web application that allows users to Create, Read, Update, and Delete blog posts, now with the added feature of categorization.
+The CRUD Blog Application with Categories is a dynamic web application that allows users to Create, Read, Update, and Delete blog posts.
 Here's a comprehensive description of its key features:

 ## Home Page
 - **Display Posts**: On the home page, all blog posts are displayed in rows of three.